yyf/Simple-Audio-based-MIR-Reactive-Visualization-Template/README.md

 # Simple-Audio-based-MIR-Reactive-Visualization-Template
-A simple audio based MIR reactive visualization template using OpenGL, Portaudio, and Essentia
+A simple audio based MIR reactive visualization template only uses OpenGL, Portaudio, and Essentia